swcarpentry/training-course/_submissions/round-01/3/2012-10-05-mastery-ben-carlos-and-erik-neon-carrot.md

 ---
 date: 2012-10-05
 round: Round 1
-title: 'Mastery &#8211; Ben, Carlos and Erik (Neon Carrot)'
+title: 'Mastery --- Ben, Carlos and Erik (Neon Carrot)'
 author: Ben Waugh
 permalink: /2012/10/mastery-ben-carlos-and-erik-neon-carrot/
 tags:
   - Proficiency
 ---
 Rather than trying to merge similar questions in this summary, I have instead put them into groups with related themes.
-Novices tend to ask a wide variety of rather specific questions, and it can take some guidance from someone more expert to guide them towards the &#8220;real&#8221; question that they &#8220;should&#8221; be asking to help them address the underlying problem.
-Sarah put it well in a comment on my earlier post: &#8220;&#8230;teaching should be about answering these “emergency” type questions and then bridging over to the bigger picture.&#8221;
+Novices tend to ask a wide variety of rather specific questions, and it can take some guidance from someone more expert to guide them towards the "real" question that they "should" be asking to help them address the underlying problem.
+Sarah put it well in a comment on my earlier post: "...teaching should be about answering these “emergency” type questions and then bridging over to the bigger picture."

 While the questions vary significantly, the answers to one question may also be relevant to others.
 In the first category this is most obvious, but with more time and effort it might be possible to come up with more mappings from many questions to one set of practices that can help solve them.